KWilson310/E-Cigarette-Health-Advertisement-Study/README.md

 Title: E-Cigarette and Healthy Habits Study

-Background: Using data provided from the CDC, we plan to evaluate how likely an individual is to use an e-cigarette based on their lifestyle..
+Background: Using data provided from the CDC, we plan to evaluate how likely an individual is to use an e-cigarette based on their lifestyle.

 Question: Are those with healthier lifestyles less likely to use e-cigarettes than those who may have less healthy lifestyles?